bobvanluijt/magento2-sample-REST-setup-bash/README.md

 Exec this script to setup Magento with a REST API enabled.

+_Note: When the scripts asks for password, it would be for mysql's root user_

 _Note: not for production, just for testing ;-)_

 ## Simple usage